sogeuni/contents/_abs/assorted-tips.md

 # Exercise: Rewrite this script using the 'zenity' widget set.
 ```

-The [[extmisc#^XMESSAGEREF|xmessage]] command is a simple method of popping up a message/query window.
+The [[miscellaneous-commands#^XMESSAGEREF|xmessage]] command is a simple method of popping up a message/query window.
 For example:

 ```bash
 xmessage Fatal error in script! -button exit
 ```

-The latest entry in the widget sweepstakes is [[extmisc#^ZENITYREF|zenity]].
+The latest entry in the widget sweepstakes is [[miscellaneous-commands#^ZENITYREF|zenity]].
 This utility pops up _GTK+_ dialog widgets-and-windows, and it works very nicely within a script.

 ```bash
 get_info ()